alangrainger/share-note/README.md

 Enter **Obsidian Share**.
 To share a page, just run a single Templater script.
 Templater is also optional - it's plain Javascript so you can launch it from anywhere.

-This page you're currently reading was published through Obsidian Share.

 [See it live in action here](https://share.alan.fyi/572e1ae4a0aeadf5943862d1deaf8fe6.html).

 For any feedback or issues [post those in the forum thread](https://forum.obsidian.md/t/obsidian-share-publicly-share-notes-without-needing-a-full-digital-garden-supports-themes-images-callouts-and-more/).